Salt Water Salt Water — Do Saltwater Pools Need Chemicals? Yes - Here's What You Need

 Alkalinity Increaser (Sodium Bicarbonate)

 Total alkalinity acts as a pH buffer and should stay between 60-80 ppm for saltwater pools (lower than traditional pools).
 When alkalinity drops too low, pH becomes unstable and difficult to control.
-Add 1.5 pounds of sodium bicarbonate per 10,000 gallons to raise alkalinity by 10 ppm.
+Add sodium bicarbonate (baking soda) to bring it back into range.
 Always broadcast alkalinity increaser evenly across the pool surface with the pump running.

 Stabilizer (Cyanuric Acid)